cosmos/cosmos-sdk/docs/interfaces/query-lifecycle.md

 The router automatically routes the `Query` HTTP request to the staking module `delegatorDelegationsHandlerFn()` function (to see the handler itself, click [here](https://github.com/cosmos/cosmos-sdk/blob/master/x/staking/client/rest/query.go#L103-L106)).
 Since this function is defined within the module and thus has no inherent knowledge of the application `Query` belongs to, it takes in the application `codec` and `CLIContext` as parameters.

-To summarize, when users interact with the interfaces, they create a CLI command or HTTP request. `Query` is then created when the command is executed or HTTP request is handled.
+To summarize, when users interact with the interfaces, they create a CLI command or HTTP request. `Query` now exists in one of these two forms, but needs to be transformed into an object understood by a full-node.

-## Request and Command Handling
+## Query Preparation

 The interactions from the users' perspective are a bit different, but the underlying functions are almost identical because they are implementations of the same command defined by the module developer.
-This step of processing heavily involves a `CLIContext`.
+This step of processing happens within the CLI or REST server and heavily involves a `CLIContext`.

 ### CLIContext